 - Harborne: St John’s Church

 This well-known Anglican church has welcomed international students for many years and hosts one of our CAMEO groups for female academics and students’ wives.
-(5 on map above)
+(5 on map above but NB – the church is temporarily meeting in Lordswood Girls School during building works – see the website for more details)

 - Bournville: Riverside Church